Flitze Feuerzahn

 Flitze Feuerzahn (eng.
 Flitze Firetooth) was primarily a Radio Play, that was produced from the Radio Play Label Europa in the years 1964 to 1987.
 The Stories about the little green Dragon come from the pen of Matthias Riehl.
 There were also some merchandising products such as soft toys, books, notebooks and an animated series.

 Content

 Flitze Feuerzahn is a Dragon Child, that were left behind by its parents, cause it don't got wings and can only breathe a little fire from one tooth.
 From then on he lives abandoned in the forest.
 On one Day he gets to know the Raven Raps, with whom he has many adventures, mostly in the human world.

-Main Characters and their Voice Actor
+Cast

 The speakers for the radio play series were: